How to cure plantar fasciitis in one week

 What is plantar fasciitis?

-What this means is that each time you walk, you match this part on the ground and it also receives the weight of your body.
+There is a strong tussle that connects your toes with your heels.
+It makes your toes bend up or down.
+It also helps you move, as it is one of the major parts of your foot arch that hits the ground every time.
+What this means is that each time you walk, you match this part on the ground, and it also receives the weight of your body.
 This is called a fascia.
 However, this fascia is located on the plantar surface of the feet.

 Image showing inflammed plantar fascia